 Click on the risk/reward spectrum below to view the funds in that category

-Global Multi-Sector Bond Fund's flexible approach lets it seek out opportunities for high income in many places, domestic and overseas, including both high-yield and foreign securities.
+The fund's flexible approach lets it seek out opportunities for high income in many places, domestic and overseas, including both high-yield and foreign securities.
 The portfolio will include a large number of different bonds across various market sectors to reduce the impact of any single holding on the fund's performance.
 Since the fund has a fairly long average maturity, it offers higher yield potential than money market or shorter-term bond funds but with more volatility.

 Yield and share price will vary with interest rate changes.
 Investors should note that if interest rates rise significantly from current levels, bond fund total returns will decline and may even turn negative in the short term.
 High-yield bonds carry greater default risk than higher-rated bonds along with greater liquidity risk.
 To the extent the fund holds foreign bonds, it will be subject to special risks, including potentially adverse political and economic developments overseas, greater volatility, lower liquidity, and the possibility that foreign currencies will decline against the dollar.
 The fund's investments in emerging markets are subject to the risk of abrupt and severe price declines.